SHARE

 Toast those almonds up!

 Though it may sound like an annoying extra step, toasting the almonds makes the hugest difference in flavor.
 Don’t skip it!
 Also, make sure to pick skin-on almonds to get a beautifully flecked gelato.
-The almond skin doesn’t make a difference in taste though, so if you have blanched almonds on hand, go ahead and use them.
+The almond skin doesn’t affect the taste, so if you have blanched almonds on hand, go ahead and use them.

 Take a shortcut and use store-bought almond butter

 Fan of an especially great store-bought almond butter?
-Feel free to skip the almond toasting and grinding steps and use that product instead.
+Feel free to skip the almond-toasting and grinding steps and use the product instead.
 Make sure the butter is 100% almonds (no added oil, salt, or sugar) and has an extra-smooth consistency.

 A spoonful of almond butter is held above an open jar filled with the spread.
 Raw almonds are scattered around the jar on a white surface. // FoodNouveau.com